Twinklebear/Twinklebear.github.io-jekyll/_posts/2020-06-15-0-to-gltf-triangle.md

 post, where you should see the triangle we're going to be rendering.
 If WebGPU isn't enabled, you'll see an error message instead.

+The triangle renderer we'll implement in this post will work in both Chrome Canary and Firefox Nightly; however, the WebGPU implementation in Safari Technology Preview looks to possibly be on an older version of the spec, and has some differences in default parameters and the vertex buffer specificiation APIs.
+Thus, the code we discuss here will not work in Safari for now, but can be made to work with some smaller tweaks.

-The initial setup of our WebGPU rendering context is similar to WebGL2.
+The initial setup of our WebGPU rendering context is similar to WebGL.
-Our webpage will have a canvas, which will display our rendered image,j along with any other HTML we need for our UI, etc. The page will also load our rendering code in `render.js`.
+Our webpage will have a canvas to display our rendered image, and load our rendering code from `render.js`.

 {% highlight html %}
 <!DOCTYPE html>